godotengine/godot-docs/classes/class_meshlibrary.rst

 - void **clear** **(** **)**

-Clear the library.
+Clears the library.

 .. _class_MeshLibrary_method_create_item:

 - void **create_item** **(** :ref:`int<class_int>` id **)**

-Create a new item in the library, supplied an id.
+Create a new item in the library, supplied as an ID.

 .. _class_MeshLibrary_method_find_item_by_name: